Fewkes Group Archaeological Site: Mound No. 3

 Mound No. 3 is a burial mound of the first inhabitants of the Fewkes group.
 It is a low oval mound on the southwestern corner of the plaza.
 The mound is about 3 ft high and 100 ft by 110 ft across, but slopes very gradually into the soil, so it is impossible to determine its exact boundaries.
 Originally, it probably held 10-15 graves, but unfortunately all except two have been destroyed by looters and plowing.
 These two graves were very different from the usual method of burial during the Mississippian period in the Middle Tennessee region.
 Typically, the deceased were buried on their backs with their legs fully extended, as in a modern-day burial.
 The remains found in the two graves from this mound had been buried on their backs with their bodies tightly flexed.
 Their stone-slab graves were octagonal, hexagonal, or nearly round.
 When the first grave was opened, the slabs on top were missing and the bones had been slightly disturbed, probably by looters.
 It was octagonal and made from limestone slabs.
 Grave goods found with the deceased included five large shell beads and a clay pot.
 The second grave was similar in size to the first, but it was hexagonal.
 As with the first grave, it had been disturbed by looters and the body was slightly repositioned.
 The grave goods found with the second set of remains included a small effigy burial vase (somehow overlooked by the looters) and a mussel shell, which was most likely a spoon.

 Mound No. 4

 Mound No. 4 is located on the east side of the plaza.
 It is low and oblong, about 4 ft high, and 200 ft by 180 ft across.
-No evidence of fire pits, pottery, or graves were discovered in this mound.
+No evidence of fire pits, pottery, or graves were discovered.
 William Myer believed it to be a natural knoll in the field, given its shape by the removal of soil used for the construction of Mound No. 1.
 Erosion and years of cultivation have destroyed any evidence of possible of associated structures atop the mound.